Turner, Kansas: Primary and secondary education

+The community is served by Turner USD 202 public school district.

 The Golden Bear mascot was adopted for the school and community in 1886.
 Two members of the community, Warren Hewitt and Jule Gaignet, submitted the icon and it won the majority of support in a contest.
 Reportedly, the two youths had heard of the bear from stories told by their grandparents.
 This icon is based on legends of a golden bear that live in the area.

 According to John Gardiner in 1831, the great golden bear that lived in the area was feared and admired by the local native population.
 The bear lived south of the river in the hills west of the Methodist Mission.
 According to legend, it was the largest bear that any of the natives had ever seen.
 It would raid the settlements of the area folks and feasted on the animals owned by the local population (the Shawnee tribe).
 Many of the Indians wanted to kill the bear for the pride of such a feat and the capture of its hide (the fur was most sought after).
 The golden bear was seen several times by the ferry crew on the Old Grinter Ferry during the 1830s and 1840s.
 Both the Shawnee and the Wyandot gathered a hunting party, but were unsuccessful in tracking the bear down.

 Turner USD 202 consolidated the five old school districts of Turner, Junction, Oak Grove, Morris, and Muncie in 1961 and currently consists of: